hrispm/advanced-ads-visual-composer/readme.txt

 Advanced Ads is a powerful, but easy to use ad management plugin.
 Among the [many features](https://wpadvancedads.com/features/), you can:

-* manage all kinds of ads like Google AdSense, DFP, Amazon, Taboola, Tradedoubler, and any other custom code
+* manage all kinds of ads like Google AdSense, Google ad manager, Amazon, Taboola, Tradedoubler, Getyourguide, Booking.com, Ezoic, media.net, Awin and any other custom code
 * show ads for mobile/desktop users only
-* automatically inject ads into content, after specific paragraphs
+* automatically inject ads into content, e.g. after specific paragraphs, headlines or images
 * use Pro visitor conditions like browser width, geo location, browser language and many more
+* benefit from dedicated Google AdSense support for all ad types (e.g. AdSense in.feed, AdSense in.article, AdSense Auto ads)

 **Instructions**